oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 ### Prerequisites

-1. Download and install [Terraform][Terraform] (v0.10.3 or later)
+1. Download and install [Terraform][Terraform] (v0.10.3 or later).
-2. Download and install the [OCI Terraform Provider][OCI provider] (v2.0.0 or later)
+2. Download and install the [OCI Terraform Provider][OCI provider] (v2.0.0 or later).
 3. Create an Terraform configuration file at  `~/.terraformrc` that specifies the path to the OCI provider:
 ```
 providers {
   oci = "<path_to_provider_binary>/terraform-provider-oci"
 }
 ```
-4. Ensure you have [Kubectl][Kubectl] installed if you plan to interact with the cluster locally
+4. Ensure you have [Kubectl][Kubectl] installed if you plan to interact with the cluster locally.

 ### Quick Start

-1. git clone the Terraform Kubernetes installer project
+1. Do a `git clone` of the Terraform Kubernetes installer project:

 ```
 git clone https://github.com/oracle/terraform-kubernetes-installer.git
 ```
-2. Initialize your project
+2. Initialize your project:

 ```
 cd terraform-kubernetes-installer